Website icon Xpert.Digital

 🗣️ Language models and their role within generative AI

 However, language models are only one facet of generative AI.
-Although they occupy a central place due to their wide range of applications and the continuous improvement of their capabilities, there are many other models and approaches in the world of AI.
+While they occupy a central place due to their wide range of applications and the continuous improvement of their capabilities, there are many other models and approaches in the world of AI.

-🌟 More artificial intelligence models
+🌟 Other models of artificial intelligence

 🚀 Applications of generative AI: From content to innovation

-1. Media and journalism
+1. Media and Journalism

-2. Creative industry
+2. Creative Industries

 3. Medicine